 The Residency Program

 For the truly committed entrepreneurs looking to grow their ideas while giving back to The Garage community.

-The Garage Residency Program is an opportunity for student teams, both undergraduate and graduate, to be a core member of The Garage’s entrepreneurial community.
+The Garage Residency Program is an opportunity for student teams, both undergraduate and graduate, to be core members of The Garage’s entrepreneurial community.
 Resident teams use The Garage as their office and receive special privileges like 24/7 access, a weekly Family Dinner and priority for Office Hours with mentors and staff.
 Ideas can be for profit or nonprofit, hardware or software, commercial products or artistic endeavors—anything that requires bringing a new idea to fruition.
-Resident teams are selected on a quarterly basis, and to be accepted into Residency, students must have spent at least one quarter working on the current venture in The Tinker Program or The Residency Program.
+Resident teams are selected on a quarterly basis.
+To qualify for Residency, the team lead must have spent at least one quarter working on the current venture in The Tinker Program or The Residency Program.
 Also, any team with new leaders must spend at least a quarter in the Tinker Program.